 · Turn to people rather than food for comfort

-· Exercise is a great outlet for sadness, frustration & stress
+· Exercise is a great outlet for sadness, frustration & stress - Plan in Advance.

 · Eat a little something healthy before you go